syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Page-Settings.md

 ## Boundary Constraints

  Diagram provides support to restrict/customize the interactive region, out of which the elements cannot be dragged, resized or rotated.
- `BoundaryConstraints` property of page settings allows you to customize the interactable region.
+ `BoundaryConstraints` property of page settings allows you to customize the interactive region.
 To explore the boundary constraints, refer refer [Boundary Constraints](http://help.syncfusion.com/cr/cref_files/aspnetmvc/ejmvc/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.Models.Diagram.PageSettings~BoundaryConstraints.html  "Boundary Constraints").

 The following code example illustrates how to define boundaryConstraints.